evuraan/yellowShoes/IOS/README.md

 ## Requirements
 If you wish to use Apple devices with `yellowShoes` you must setup [`lame`](https://lame.sourceforge.io/index.php) mp3 encoder on your backend.
 The `lame` binary must be in your `PATH`.

+Without `lame`, you can still use non-IOS devices to stream.

 ## lame
 On linux hosts, setup lame as:
 ```bash